fommil/fpmortals/manuscript/complete.md

 *Here be Dragons*.

-`fail` permits callers to throw an exception in the `F[_]` context and, since this breaks purity, will be removed from scalaz.
+`fail` permits callers to throw an exception in the `F[_]` context and, since this breaks purity, will be removed from Scalaz.
 Exceptions that are raised via `fail` must be later handled by `attempt` since it is just as bad as calling legacy code that throws an exception.